 The Best Fall Bucket List

 Pumpkins For Sale At The Grocery Store

-My life is simple, so my wreaths are made from wood.
+My life is simple, which is why I make my wreaths from wood.
 They don’t break or fall apart.
 I wash them each year and change them out when the time is right.

 Mark is a sports nut who tells me fall is one of his favorite times of the year.
 Once he feels those crisp fall mornings, he’ll come inside and tell me football season is right around the corner.
 The great thing about living in Southern Utah was that he could play golf with his buddies all year long.
 It’s nice that fall brings a respite from the hot days of summer, yet it’s warm enough that he could still wear his shorts and short-sleeved golf shirts.
 Life is good when fall comes around.

 I’ll bet you have some favorite fall activities, too.
 Not that you can’t do most of them at other times, but fall is a prime time to be active, creative, and prone to doing those things you love.
-I’ve compiled a list below as I’ve brainstormed a list of great fall activities.
-Read through my list, and then send me what you’d want to be added so you experience the best fall season ever.
+I’ve compiled a list below of great fall activities I’ve brainstormed.
+Read through my list, and then send me what you’d like to add so you can have the best fall season ever.

+The Best Fall Bucket List